In today’s tutorial, we’ll see how to use Kernel Boot in Nitrux.

 sudo kboot switch <config_file>

-• Switches the kernel using the settings in the specified configuration file, e.g., /etc/kboot.d/debian or /etc/kboot.d/liquorix.
+• It switches the kernel using the settings in the specified configuration file, such as/etc/kboot.d/debian or /etc/kboot.d/liquorix.

 • ⚠️ Important: This process involves stopping the currently running kernel and starting the new kernel from scratch.
 All running processes, including the graphical session, are terminated during this transition.